Residential Campus in Baldwin City

 - If applicable, Federal Loan Entrance Counseling is due.

 - If applicable, Master Promissory Note completion is due.

-- Health history and record of required immunization form is due by June 1.
+- Record of required immunizations form is due by June 1.

 - Attend a summer orientation and enrollment session.

 Visit the Department of Sports Medicine webpage to download the forms you must submit before you will be allowed to participate in practices and competition.
 These forms are due August 1.

 - If applicable, have final college transcripts sent to Baker University Office of Admissions.